 And to ensure that the Subcontractor is present on the RoATP (Register of Apprenticeship Training Providers) or on any other public register of database, as an indicator that they are suitable to deliver to ICON Training specific requirements.

 ICON Training will also ensure any due diligence checks will be made available to the ESFA for inspection.

 Any subcontractor ICON Training appoint continues to meet the requirements of the register and ICON Training will provide them with the necessary support.

-ICON Training must not appoint any delivery subcontractor with a contract value of £100,000 or greater for each funding year unless they are listed on the ROTO (Register of Training Organisations) first.
+ICON Training must not appoint any delivery subcontractor with a contract value of £100,000 or greater for each funding year unless they are listed on the RoATP (Register of Apprenticeship Training Providers) first.

 On completion of due diligence ICON Training will then review all evidence requirements as stated within this policy to determine the risk and compliance.